 Link to the website

 ARTTIC will be in charge of the ENABLEH2 Project Office and will be responsible for the daily operational management, supporting the Project Coordinator and the Consortium to ensure efficient collaboration, proper monitoring of the project, and preparation of actions and decision making in line with the project progress and contractual obligations.
 ARTTIC will be task leader of the related tasks in WP6 ‘Project Management’.
 Furthermore, ARTTIC will be leader of several tasks in WP5 ‘Networking, Roadmapping and Exploitation’, supporting the Consortium with the coordination and practical execution of dissemination and communication tasks and with providing access to and managing a dedicated online platform (CMT) where the ENABLEH2 Network and Community will be hosted.
 ARTTIC will support the interaction with key stakeholders and last not least, take care of the planning and practical organisation of the ENABLEH2 public events.

-Martin Dietz is a Senior Consultant at ARTTIC and has been working with large scale and small innovative projects in various sectors for more than 10 years, including amongst others Aeronautics, Energy and NMP.
+Martin Dietz is a Senior Consultant at ARTTIC Innovation and has been working with large scale and small innovative projects in various sectors for more than 10 years, including amongst others Aeronautics, Energy and NMP.
 He was involved in the preparation of several successful proposals, CENTRELINE, HyFlexFuel and TURBO-REFLEX as the most recent relevant examples in Horizon 2020.
-Martin is member of the ARTTIC Management Board and coordinates the ARTTIC activities in Germany.
+Martin is Director of ARTTIC Innovation.
 Before joining ARTTIC, Martin worked for the GSF (now Helmholtz Zentrum München), a large national research centre, member of the Helmholtz Association, which is the largest research organisation in Germany.
 After working as Scientific Assistant to the Management Board, he was heading Patents and Technology Transfer.
 Martin holds a PhD (Dr. rer. nat.) degree in Molecular Biology.